 When therapists and clients create and share their artworks using the same material, it becomes a means to foster a deep sense of empathy and develop closer relationships.
 This is especially true because the soil has properties that can be rubbed again to make a new shape and fixed if you notice any shape over and over again.
 In the case of ceramics, art therapy seems even more like art becoming therapy, just as its name suggests.

-The choice to pursue art therapy originated from a desire to support individuals’ thoughts and emotions through a medium I am passionate about.
-Every individual possesses inherent creativity, and art therapy enables the expression of inner imagination into tangible, visual forms.
+When therapists and clients create and share their artworks using the same material, it becomes a means to foster a deep sense of empathy and develop closer relationships.
+This is especially true because the soil has properties that can be rubbed again to make a new shape and fixed if you notice any shape over and over again.
+In the case of ceramics, art therapy seems even more like art becoming therapy, just as its name suggests.
+The choice to pursue art therapy originated from a desire to support individuals' thoughts and emotions through a medium I am passionate about.
+Every individual possesses inherent creativity, and art therapy enables the expression of inner imagination into tangible, visual forms of art creation.
 This process transforms creative thought into a structured art form, allowing one to revisit and integrate memories while creating new, positively charged memories rooted in creativity.

 https://en.wikipedia.org/wiki/Default_mode_network